kbrsh/blog/src/moon.md

 }
 ```

-Most applications require inputs other than state and effects other than views.
+Most applications need inputs other than state and effects other than views.
 Even the basic clock UI needs them.
 React allows writing custom events with the effect hook.
 But as with all other hooks, writing effects in the body of a function rather than as a return value introduces impurity.

-Since local state is the only input, the time must be stored in it.
+Since local state is the sole input, it must store the time.
 However, this is convoluted.
 Passing it as an input to the function is clearer.

 ## Drivers